Top 20 Things to Do in Barcelona|First-Time Visitor Guide

 Montserrat Monastery, located about an hour’s drive northwest of Barcelona in the Montserrat mountain range, is one of Catalonia’s most significant religious and cultural landmarks.
 Famous for its unique mountain views, religious significance, and the renowned Black Madonna (La Moreneta), the monastery is a must-visit destination for both pilgrims and tourists.
 As one of the top things to do near Barcelona, it offers a serene escape from the city.

-- Due to the relatively high cost and time-consuming nature of the round-trip tickets from the city centre to Montserrat, it’s recommended to join *guided tours with added value (including shuttle services*.
-With the Go City Barcelona Pass, the city centre transfer is already included, and additional tickets can be purchased as desired.
+- Due to the relatively high cost and time-consuming nature of the round-trip tickets from the city centre to Montserrat, it’s recommended to join *guided tours with added value (including shuttle services).
+If you have the *Go City Barcelona Pass, the shuttle services is already included, you can add your own *Montserrat Monastery Tickets.

 Flamenco Show